studygyaan/tutorials/django/django-model-form-initial-value/README.md

-# Django Basic Template Boilerplate Skeleton Project
+# How to Provide Initial Values to Django Model Forms

-Find this Tutorial on https://studygyaan.com/django/django-basic-skeleton-project
+Find this Tutorial on https://studygyaan.com/django/how-to-give-initial-value-to-model-forms